-The movie is geo-restricted therefore, you must connect to a VPN server in Australia, India or Sweden.
+The movie isn’t available everywhere therefore, you must connect to a VPN server in Australia, India or Sweden.

-This is one of those movies I wouldn’t watch again and I would say that people with faint hearts should probably not see it.
-Some would say that the novella “The Hellbound Heart” on which the R-rated movie was based was much better and that the movie didn’t bring in the same intensity and horror as the novella but it was one of those movies which truly defined the horror genre.
+This is one of those movies I wouldn’t watch again.
+I would say that people with faint hearts should probably not see it.
+Some would say that the novella “The Hellbound Heart” on which the R-rated movie was based was much better.
+And that movie didn’t bring in the same intensity and horror as the novella.
+But it was one of those movies which truly defined the horror genre.

 My favorite scene: Well I don’t want to recall the scary moments of the movie but I’d show you what my reaction was whenever something scary came up in the movie.

-The movie is geo-restricted therefore, you must connect to a VPN server in Japan
+The movie isn’t available for streaming anywhere therefore, you must connect to a VPN server in Japan

 To sum it up